All documents

 • Protocol

-Security Groups enforce the least privilege principle, allowing database access only from authorized sources such as:
+Security Groups enforce the least privilege principle, allowing database cluster access only from authorized sources such as:

 • Applications within the same VPC/VNet.